 With the new state-regulated betting sites, the answer is yes; however, plenty of alternative deposit options are available.

-If you are comfortable using debit or credit cards to deposit, then this is fast and easy.
+If you are comfortable using debit or credit cards to deposit at a regulated online casino, then this is fast and easy.
 Making the deposit follows the same process you would use for any online purchase.
 As long as you are within the state lines where the online sportsbook is licensed, your balance will be available to bet with almost instantly.